Anusha Chari

 Anusha Chari is an Indian-American economist who is a professor of economics and finance at the University of North Carolina at Chapel Hill, where she directs the Modern Indian Studies Initiative.
 She is also a research associate of the National Bureau of Economic Research in the international finance and macroeconomics programs, a research fellow of the Center for Economic and Policy Research, a senior research fellow of the Kenan Institute of Private Enterprise, and the Deepak and Neera Raj Center on Indian Economic Policies of Columbia University.

 She is the president of the International Economics and Finance Society and chairs the American Economic Association's Committee on the Status of Women in the Economics Profession.

-Education and early life
+Early life and education

 Chari grew up in India, where her father was a senior government official and her mother is the Chairperson of the Book Review Literary Trust.
 She studied economics in India, receiving a college degree from Delhi University, and then a B.A. in Philosophy, Politics, and Economics from Balliol College of Oxford University in 1992, and a PhD in business economics from UCLA Anderson School of Management in 2000.